 If you find yourself consistently disappointed in yourself and by the people and situations in your life, it’s time to check in with your expectations.

-Here are a few tips to help you examine and adjust your expectations as necessary.
+Here are a few tips to help you examine, adjust, and craft realistic expectations

 1. Examine The Expectations Of Self